Ultimate Guide to Choosing the Best Mattress for You, a guest post.

 - Memory Foam: This mattress type is viscoelastic and reacts to heat and pressure.
 It offers key advantageous benefits such as suitability for proper spine alignment, prevention and relief of pain, low motion transfer, reduced allergens and easy fitting with adjustable beds.

 - Latex: When it comes to superior durability, Latex is the best option.

 - Hybrids: This features different kinds of mattresses in one single unit.

 We exhibit unique physical characteristics and therefore might have different preferences for the type of mattress to choose from.
 Examined below are sleeping positions used to ascertain mattress decisions:

 - Stomach Sleepers: If you sleep on your stomach, a firm bed would be an ideal option as you would not want to sink too far in.

 - Side Sleepers: Sleeping on the side causes more pressure on the hips and shoulders.
-The best mattress for side sleepers offer great support, offer sufficient support to prevent pelvic rotation and provide good contour.
+The best mattress for side sleepers offers great support, offer sufficient support to prevent pelvic rotation and provide good contour.
 Generally, side sleepers should go for softer mattress types.

-- Back Sleepers: Medium to medium firm mattresses can be ideal for back sleepers.
+- Back Sleepers: Medium to medium-firm mattresses can be ideal for back sleepers.
 You should go for a mattress that provides contour support for the lumbar area.
 Memory foam and latex products provide a great combination of support and pressure relief.